Too many islands, too little time! Thailand alone has more than its

 The small island is popular among Thais living in or near Bangkok and is

-a great place for a day trip with friends Ko
+a great place for a day trip with friends - Ko Sukorn

 calm and pastoral Ko Sukorn, water buffaloes outnumber the locals, and